"Impact investing is part of the large family of responsible investment.

 The SCPI Patrimmo Croissance of Primonial REIM France

 An impact fund, Primonial REIM France's SCPI Patrimmo Croissance was created in 2014.
 Its objective is to invest in social or intermediate housing.
 In practice, the SCPI's capital is invested in the bare ownership of residential lots intended for rental, with the social landlord holding the usufruct.
 Acquisitions can thus be made of existing properties or properties to be built, and any income will not be returned to investors, the objective being to capitalize on the potential capital gains when the properties are resold.
-The Patrimmo Croissance SCPI has delivered a performance of over 5% every year since its creation.
-Past performance is not a guide to future performance.

 *IGIN's 2020 Annual Impact Investor Survey. https://thegiin.org/research/publication/impinv-survey-2020

 What are the risks?